FadingWinds/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+- Turn off backlight during the night
+- Add bedtime alarm clock
+- More visual effects for time